somone23412/FeatureMapGenerator/README.md

 # Getting start

-The goal is to transform the output features into images by loading the trained **caffe** neural network model.

-You need [caffe](https://github.com/BVLC/caffe/) and [opencv](https://github.com/opencv/opencv) environments to use this class("caffexxx.h" included in FceGenerator.cpp is only for caffe-layer register, not a part of this class indeed).
+You need [caffe](https://github.com/BVLC/caffe/) and [opencv](https://github.com/opencv/opencv) environments to use this class ("caffexxx.h" included in FceGenerator.cpp is only for caffe-layer register, not a part of this class indeed).

 + using example: